 Inventory, lb : 0

-Yongchak is available in the late spring.
+Yongchak beans are available in the late spring.

 Recipes that include Yongchak.
 One is easiest, three is harder.

 |Roots and Leisure||Yongchak Singju|

 |Nasi Lemak Lover||Sambal Prawns with Stink Beans|

 |Thai Table||Stinky Beans and Shrimp|

 People have shared Yongchak using the Specialty Produce app for iPhone and Android.